andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 }
 ```

-Here you can see the callbacks inserted into the `User` model by our configuration of the `devise` gem.
+Here you can see the callbacks inserted into the `User` model based on our configuration of the `devise` gem.
 These aren't listed in the `app/models/user.rb` file.

 You can also see a dynamic `Proc`-based callback inserted by our use of the `money-rails` gem.